-Unmanaged languages such as C/C++ provide great flexibility in memory management but an important challenge with these languages is memory safety.
-The pointer casting and pointer arithmetic supported by these languages allow buffer overflows and potentially hazardous writes to arbitrary memory locations.
-Prior work has demonstrated a range of software approaches [177, 180, 112, 11, 34, 46, 67, 119, 111, 60, 133, 100, 114, 50, 173, 79] to increase memory safety in the form of static or dynamic checks, such as CCured [112], Cyclone [67], and Softbound [111].
+buffer overflows and potentially hazardous writes to arbitrary memory locations.
+Prior work has demonstrated a range of software approaches [11, 34, 46, 50, 60, 67, 79, 100, 111, 112, 114, 119, 133, 173, 177, 180] to increase memory safety in the form of static or dynamic checks, such as CCured [112], Cyclone [67], and Softbound [111].
 These approaches are known to incur significant runtime overheads in performing numerous checks in software [156].
 Hardware-based approaches offer a promising opportunity to alleviate these overheads.
-Prior work [43, 84, 110, 109, 174, 42, 161, 98], including Hard-Bound [43], ShaktiT [98], and Cheri [174] investigate enabling hardware-software cooperative bounds checking.
-These approaches require architectures that are entirely specialized for bounds checking [43, 84, 98] or more heavyweight metadata management systems tailored for memory security and protection [174, 161, 109, 110, 42].
+Prior work [42, 43, 84, 98, 109, 110, 161, 174], including HardBound [43], ShaktiT [98], and Cheri [174] investigate enabling hardware-software cooperative bounds checking.
+These approaches require architectures that are entirely specialized for bounds checking [43, 84, 98] or more heavyweight metadata management systems tailored for memory security and protection [42, 109, 110, 161, 174].
 In this section, we demonstrate how MetaSys can be used to implement hardware-based bounds checking at low overhead using a lightweight and general metadata system.

-6.1.1.
-Implementing bounds checking with MetaSys..
+6.1.1 Implementing bounds checking with MetaSys.
 We use Listing 2, where two arrays A and B are traversed with a stride of one element, to illustrate the mechanism.
-To implement bounds checking with MetaSys, we use the MAP operator to tag each data structure to be protected with a unique ID (lines 3-5).
+To implement bounds checking with MetaSys, we use the MAP operator to tag each data structure to be protected with a unique ID (lines 2-4).
 For dynamically allocated nodes (which may not be contiguously located), each node is tagged with the same ID as other nodes in the same data structure.
 Every memory access in the program then needs to be verified in hardware to be going to the correct data structure.
-To do this, we add the CREATE operator before every load or store to a protected data structure (lines 11, 14, and 18).
+To do this, we add the CREATE operator before every load or store to a protected data structure (lines 9, 11, and 14).
 The CREATE operator in this case communicates the tag ID of the desired data structure as metadata and the ClientID of the bounds checking hardware.
 In hardware, we simply check whether there is a match between CREATE's tag ID and the ID of the load/store address that follows the CREATE instruction.
 To perform this check, the bounds check optimization client (ClientID=0), performs a lookup to the MMC to retrieve the tag ID associated with the load/store address.
 This ID is compared with the value stored in the PMT by the previous CREATE instruction.
 If there is a mismatch, this indicates a buffer overflow or an access to data that is not part of the intended data structure as the load is accessing data that was not mapped to the same tag ID and using its interface to the OS, MetaSys terminates the program.

-6.1.2.
-Methodology and Evaluation.
-We evaluate MetaSysbased bounds checking on our prototype with the parameters listed in Table 4 (tagging granularity is set to 64B).
-We use the Olden [130] benchmarks (commonly used for bounds checking and stack protection research [43, 174, 111, 146, 50] due to its focus on pointer-based data structures).
-We only compare against a prior software solution [177] as custom hardware solutions for bounds checking require intrusive changes to the microarchitecture, ISA, and application, which are difficult to reasonably implement on a full-system simulator or an FPGA.
+6.1.2 Methodology and Evaluation.
+We evaluate MetaSys-based bounds checking on our prototype with the parameters listed in Table 4 (tagging granularity is set to 64B).
+We use the Olden [130] benchmarks (commonly used for bounds checking and stack protection research [43, 50, 111, 146, 174] due to its focus on pointer-based data structures).
+We only compare against a prior software solution [177] as custom hardware solutions for bounds checking require intrusive and significant changes to the microarchitecture, ISA, and application, which are difficult to reasonably implement on a full-system simulator or an FPGA.
 For example, implementing Hardbound [43], the closest custom hardware solution for bounds checking, requires compiler support, extending every register and word of memory with "sidecar" shadow registers for base and bound addresses, compression/decompression engines to compress these base/bound addresses, tag caches, and bounds checking logic.